Open December 22nd, 2018 through February 15th, 2019

 Geffen Academy faculty approach teaching as an intellectual profession of the highest order, one in which knowledge is not only transmitted but created.
 Geffen Academy teachers possess a sophisticated and reflective understanding of their discipline and a record of achievement which demonstrates their ability to utilize and contribute to the robust connections we have with UCLA, a world-class research institution.
 Teachers' innovation is guided by our school's mission to prioritize proven educational practices while also recognizing that teaching is a complex intellectual endeavor that defies rigid codification.
 We are committed to a humane working environment and also recognize that teaching goes beyond the life of the mind.
 Geffen Academy teachers seek to create trusting and caring relationships with their students and with their larger community.

-Job Summary Under the direction of the English Department Chair at Geffen Academy and the relevant division director, Geffen Academy Educators will be responsible for the delivery of an excellent program of secondary school instruction, including participation in the creation of a course of study, offering instruction to the Academy's students in as many as five (5) courses each term, and participating in the life of the Academy in a robust and fully engaged manner.
+Job Summary Under the direction of the Visual Arts academic department at Geffen Academy and the division director, Geffen Academy Educators will be responsible for the delivery of an excellent program of secondary school instruction, including participation in the creation of a course of study, offering excellent instruction to the Academy's students in as many as five (5) courses each term, and partaking in the Geffen Academy culture.
 This is a bargaining unit covered position.

-Consistent with department leadership's direction, collaborate with other faculty in the creation and implementation of an academic program that meets the needs and interests of the Academy's students
+Consistent with department leadership's direction, collaborate with other faculty in creation of an Academy program that meets the needs and interests of the Academy's students

-Consistent with department leadership's direction, evaluate and choose books, digital materials, experiential opportunities, and other academic resources
+Consistent with department leadership's direction, evaluate and choose books, films, digital materials, studio equipment, experiential opportunities such as museum visits and theatrical performances, and other academic resources

 Consistent with department leadership's direction, participate in interdisciplinary instructional programs